sfsekaran/stackbird/README.md

 * To run a local server: `rails server`.
 Of course, you know this already :)
 * How to run the test suite: run `rake test`

+## Production

+Find the production app here: https://stackbird.herokuapp.com/

+Use the following credentials on production to login:

+* username: test@stackcommerce.com
+* password: test

 ## Architecture

 * I realized that I would be spending way too much time creating the authorization/authentication software, so I used Thoughtbot's great Clearance gem to get the job done.